-Hillsboro' street is noted for good water and beautiful shade during the summer months.
-The Proprietor designs keeping a House for BOARDERS, during the summer and fall months for FAMILIES, who can have the benefit of the Mineral Water from the Kirkham Spring, which is the Mineral Water from the Kirkham Spring, which is equal to any in the State in medicinal properties, and which is well known to all who have tried the water.

-The public are respectfully solicited to call and judge for themselves, as promises might be made and not complied themselves, as promises might be made and not complied with.
+Hillsborg street is noted for good water and beautiful shade during the summer months.
+The Proprietor designs keeping a House for BOARDERS, during the summer and fall months for FAMILIES, who can have the benefit of the Mineral Water from the Kirkham Spring, which is equal to any in the State in medicinal properties, and which is well known to all who have tried the water.
+The public are respectfully solicited to call and judge for themselves, as promises might be made and not complied SAMUEL E. PHILLIPS, Ag't.

 Jan.
-26, 1861.

-\$50 SEWING MACHINES.-The Quaker City Sewing Machine works with two threads making a double lock stitch, which will not rip or ravel, even if every fourth stitch be cut.
-It sews equally as well the coarsest Linsey or the finest Muslin, and is undeniably the st machine in market.
-Merchant Tailors, Mantua Makers and Housekeepers, are invited to call and examine for themselves.
+26, 1861. \$50 SEWING MACHINES....The Quaker City Sewing Machine works with two threads making double lock stitch, which will not rip or davel, even if very fourth stitch be cut.
+It sews equally as well the parsest Linsey or the finest Muslin, and is undeniably the a st machine in market.
+Merchant Tailors, Mantua Makers nd Housekeepers, are invited to call and examine for them-

-Mr. P. A. Wilson, Merchant Tailor, Winston, N. C., having tried other machines, buys one of the Quaker City, and pronounces it far better than any before in use.

-All persons wishing to secure the agency for the sale of he Quaker City machine, in any of the towns in North-he Quaker City machine, in any of the towns in North-Carolina, except in the county of Wake, which is secured to Messrs.
-Tucker & Co., of Raleigh, and the county of Forsythe, taken by P. A. Wilson, of Winston, should apply soon to the undersigned agents for the State.
+Mr. P. A. Wilson, Merchant Tailor, Winston, N. C., h aving tried other machines, buys one of the Quaker City, and pronounces it far better than any before in use.
+All persons wishing to secure the agency for the sale of h e Quaker City machine, is any of the towns in North-Carolina, except in the county of Wake, which is secured Messrs.
+Tucker & Co., of Raleigh, and the county of orsythe, taken by P. A. Wilson, of Winston, should apply soon to the undersigned agents for the State.
 We will pay a reasonable per cent. to all persons taking agencies.

+J. & F. GARRETT, Agents.

-Greensboro', N. C., Feb.
+Greensboro, N. C., Feb.
 2nd, 1858.

-Creek, and in a healthy and intelligent neighborhood.

-Said tract contains about 640 acres.; there is enough land cleared, and in a high state of cultivation, for a four the tract a good two story dwelling house containing eight the tract a good two story dwelling house containing eight the tract a good two story dwelling house containing eight the tract a good two story dwelling house containing eight the necessary outhouses of a well-regulated farm, with a the necessary outhouses of a well-regulated farm, with a well of excellent water in the yard.
-The farm is well dapted to the growth of Corn, Cotton, Wheat and Oats.

-For further particulars address
+L AND FOR SALE The subscriber wishing to move to the Southwest, offers for sale the tract of land on which he now resides, lying eight miles south of Releigh, and one mile north of Rand's mill on the waters of Swift Creek, and in a healthy and intelligent neighborhood.
+Said tract contains about 640 acres.; there is enough land cleared, and in a high state of cultivation, for a four horse farm, cultivating one-half alternately.
+There is on the tract a good two story dwelling house containing eight rooms, and a basearent, newly fitted up.
+There are also all the necessary outhouses of a well-regulated farm, with a well of excellent water in the yard.
+The farm is well danted to the growth of Corn.
+Cotton Wheat and Oats.
+For further particulars address JOHN MITCHENER.

-JOHN MITCHENER,

-Auburn, Wake Co., N. C.

-Auburn, Wake Co., N. C.

-October 13, 1860.
-ORTH-CAROLINA MILITARY BUTTONS...-The "Goldsboro Rifles," having procured a complete set of Dies of the State Arms, are prepared to furnish Buttons for all the North-Carolina Military Companies, at 33 per cent. less than they can be purchased elsewhere.
+Auburn, Wake Co., N. C. October 13, 1860.
+ORTH-CAROLINA MILITARY BUTTONS .-- The of Dies of the State Arms, are prepared to furnish Buttons cent, less than they can be purchased elsewhere.

-All applications must be made to the Captain, M. D. CRATON, Goldsboro, N. C.
+All applications must be made to the Captain.

+M. D. CRATON, Geldeboro, N. C.